simosika/DOC007-reference-of-the-product-line/README.md

 ![NinjaMock create account](https://github.com/JAMK-IT/reference-product-line/blob/master/images/Screenshot%20from%202015-11-13%2011:13:44.png)

 For designing our first piece of software we can use a wide variety of tools.
+We've introduced two tools here you can choose from.
+Just look at the pictures to get a good look at how their UI works and make your decision.
+Of course nothing prevents you from making a mockup with both tools and then choosing the one that better suits your style.
 First up, in this guide we introduce NinjaMock.
 We start up by clicking “start designing now” on the front page, choosing our platform, in this case preferrably www, and then we are already on the design interface.
 At this point we'd probably want to create and account from the top right corner to maintain our progress.
 After creating an account you create a new project and again, choose your platform of choice and you're back in program user interface, this time logged in with your account.

 ![Big red button original](https://github.com/JAMK-IT/reference-product-line/blob/master/images/Screenshot%20from%202015-11-13%2012:29:08.png)